eserilev/snappy-genesis-benchmark/README.md

 compressed prater: 18.1M
 ```

 Snappy compression seems to reduce file size by ~50%, while increasing start-up time by potentially 10s of seconds.
+The decompression time is based on my local machine which is a Macbook pro w/ 64gb of RAM + M1 Max chip.
+The decompression time could vary based on user hardware.